OfficeDev/office-js-docs-pr/docs/develop/auth-with-office-dialog-api.md

 - It is a completely separate browser instance from the task pane, meaning:
   - It has its own JavaScript runtime environment and window object and global variables.
   - There is no shared execution environment with the task pane.
-  - It does not share the same session storage as the task pane.
+  - It does not share the same session storage (the [Window.sessionStorage](https://developer.mozilla.org/docs/Web/API/Window/sessionStorage) property) as the task pane.
 - The first page opened in the dialog box must be hosted in the same domain as the task pane, including protocol, subdomains, and port, if any.
 - The dialog box can send information back to the task pane by using the [messageParent](/javascript/api/office/office.ui#messageparent-message-) method, but this method can be called only from a page that is hosted in the same domain as the task pane, including protocol, subdomains, and port.